-I have been invited to examine MAR and PhD projects here at the University of Leeds, as well as at Durham University and the universities of Manchester, Sunderland and Exeter.
+I have been invited to examine MAR and PhD projects here at the University of Leeds, as well as at Durham University and the universities of Birmingham, Manchester, Sunderland and Exeter.

 Kraetzschmar, H. & P. Rivetti (eds) 2018.
 Islamists and the Politics of the Arab Uprisings: Governance, Pluralisation and Contention.
 Edinburgh University Press.

 Kraetzschmar, H. (ed.)
 2012.
 Opposition Cooperation in the Arab World: Contentious Politics in Times of Change.
 Routledge.

 Schwarzmantel J. and H. Kraetzschmar (eds) 2011.
 Democracy and Violence: Global Challenges and Local Debates.
 Routledge.

 Kraetzschmar, H. ‘Partial and Non-Partisan: Municipal Elections in Saudi Arabia’.
 In Francesco Cavatorta and Valeria Resta (eds) Routledge Handbook on Elections in the Middle East and North Africa, Routledge (forthcoming).